grafana/agent/docs/flow/concepts/configuration_language.md

 Expressions may be used for any attribute inside a component definition.

+### Referencing component exports

+The most common expression is to reference the exports of a component like `local.file.password_file.content`.
+A reference to a component's exports is formed by merging the component's name (e.g., `local.file`), label (e.g., `password_file`), and export name (e.g., `content`), delimited by period.

+For components that don't use labels, like `prometheus.integration.node_exporter`, only combine the component name with export name: `prometheus.integration.node_exporter.targets`.

 ## Blocks

 _Blocks_ are used to configure components and groups of attributes.
 Each block